A photo of many containers stacked next to each other and on top of each other, symbolizing the ease with which Devs can use containers for web apps.

 Improved Security

-Containerization can help improve the security of your overall application.
+Another benefit of containerization is that it can help improve the security of your overall web application.
 Due to its set up, containers are isolated from each other as well as the host system.
 This provides another layer of security.
 As they run in their own environments, they are self-contained and their only interactions are with computing resources.
 As such, if one container is compromised, this doesn’t result in the other containers being compromised too.
 For instance, if malicious code found its way into one container, it wouldn’t affect the others.
 Containers also provide functionality for defining security permissions, providing control over what can and cannot enter containers.

 Speedy Delivery and Agility

 Container images and containers can be created, deployed, replicated, and destroyed incredibly quickly.
 This is due to their lightweight design.
 Got a bug to fix or a new feature to roll out?
-Containerization allows you to do this super quickly.
+Another great advantage of containerization is that the technology allows you to do this super quickly.
 This means the development process, enhancements, and improvements take far less time to implement.

 Containerization makes for agility and allows for streamlining workflows.
 Got a task that needs to be completed as soon as possible, or something that needs a fast response?
 Containers can be created quickly and, as mentioned, deployed to all sorts of environments.
 There’s no need to worry about complicated or long-winded deployments.
 Container orchestration tools like Kubernetes can manage these processes further.